martinreimer/TrackingHexbugs/README.md

   - Variations in lighting conditions.

 ### Annotation Process
-- Hexbug **head positions** were manually annotated as center points using a custom labeling GUI.
+- Hexbug **head positions** were given as center points.
 - To train YOLO, fixed-size bounding boxes were generated around the labeled head positions.

 ### Body Label Generation with SAM
-- To enhance detection and tracking performance, **body labels** were generated using Meta's **Segment Anything Model (SAM)**.
+- To enhance detection and tracking performance, an idea was to make the YOLO not only learn to detect the head but also to detect the body of the hexbugs. **Body labels** were generated using Meta's **Segment Anything Model (SAM)**.
 - The process involved:
   - Segmenting the entire frame into potential objects using SAM.
   - Matching YOLO-detected head positions with SAM segments using Intersection over Union (IoU).
   - Selecting the best-matched segment for each head detection, refining it by expanding its size by 20%.
 - These generated labels helped in training a more robust YOLO model with both head (class 0) and body (class 1) annotations.

-## Project Overview

-This project, developed for the *Tracking Olympiad* seminar (SS 2024), focuses on tracking Hexbugs—small, vibrating, bug-like devices that move randomly.
-The primary objective is to detect and track the **heads** of Hexbugs across videos with unique challenges, including:
-- Low frame rates.
-- Erratic movement patterns.
-- Variations in lighting and Hexbug orientation.

 ### Project Flow
-1. **Manual Head Labeling**: Annotated Hexbug head center points manually for training data.
+1. **Created Head Annotations**: Converted head center points into head bounding boxes.
 2. **Generating Body Labels**: Used the **Segment Anything Model (SAM)** to create bounding boxes for Hexbug bodies.
 3. **Detection Models**:
    - **Head-only Detection**: YOLO model trained with head labels only.